 But whether you partake in an ‘ism or not, ethical food production is a key agenda for diners, chefs and restaurant chains.
-With more sustainable attitudes to how we manage our consumption and waste, we want to be sure that restaurants have food-management under control.
+With more sustainable attitudes to how we manage our consumption and waste, we want to be sure that restaurants have food management under control.

-Technology is providing one of the strongest helping hands within the restaurant industry with many chains adopting multiple consumer technologies to help respond and document experiences.
+Technology is providing one of the strongest helping hands within the restaurant industry with many chains adopting multiple consumer technologies to help respond to and document experiences.
 We have seen advertising becoming more targeted through digital media, free WIFI and augmented reality.
 We have also seen payments become as simple as a tap coupled with new promotions like tipping apps and bill-splitting apps, to help navigate the dining space.

 We have also seen the once simple restaurant EPoS device develop into an entity capable of doing multiple tasks not previously imagined.
 The introduction of technologies like kiosks has revolutionised fast-food chains. alongside food delivery apps.
 They have opened a new revenue stream not previously imagined by retailers.

 Having such an integrated system, EPoS devices have become a mine of analytics which can be used to support operations.
 This data can be used to promote excellent stock control and ordering by identifying the best-selling dishes.
-This, in turn, enabling chefs to control their dishes right down to ingredient level.
+This, in turn, enables chefs to control their dishes right down to the ingredient level.

 The further introduction of kitchen management systems has also streamlined the preparation process and delivered a quick and easy process for diners, chefs and waitstaff.
 This streamlined method results in a huge reduction in wasted product and idle time for employees.